argoproj/argo-cd/docs/application_sources.md

         args: ["sample args"]
 ```

+The `generate` command must print a valid YAML stream to stdout.
 Both `init` and `generate` commands are executed inside the application source directory.
 Commands have access to system environment variables and following additional variables:

 `ARGOCD_APP_NAME` - name of application; `ARGOCD_APP_NAMESPACE` - destination application namespace

  * Create an application and specify required config management plugin name.